mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 7
 ~~~

-It is difficult to give a complete list of commands that are useful to know.
-Here is just the list of my favorites: `pwd, ls, cd, mkdir, cut, sort, uniq, wc, find, bc, tar, cat, rm, echo`.
+It is difficult to give a complete list of useful commands.
+Here is the list of my favorites: `pwd, ls, cd, mkdir, cut, sort, uniq, wc, find, bc, tar, cat, rm, echo`.

 ## Scripting a workflow